Forget fancy-pants calculus.

-#1: ALL properties will look terrible with a 99% interest rate, and MANY properties will look awesome with a 0% interest rate.
+#1: Let’s use an extreme example, for the sake of illustration: All properties will look terrible with a 99% interest rate.
+Many properties will look awesome with a 0% interest rate.
 We want to judge the property itself, not the strength of the financing.

 #2: The ultimate goal is to own the properties free-and-clear.
-(Even if you’re a debt-hungry, pro-leveraging, no-money-down advocate, you’ll want to pass your properties to your kids and grandkids free-and-clear).
+(Even if you’re a debt-hungry, no-money-down advocate, you’ll want to pass your properties to your children and grandchildren free-and-clear).
 You’ll need to ask yourself: Is this property WORTH owning in cash?

 If a property isn’t worth owning in cash, it’s not worth owning.
-If it doesn’t yield at least a 7-9 percent total return (which means it needs a Cap Rate of at least 5%), you’re better off investing in an S&P 500 Index Fund.
+If it doesn’t yield at least a 7-9 percent total return (which means it needs a Cap Rate of at least 5%), you’re better off searching for a different properties that does.

 First evaluate the property, then find good financing.
-Don’t mix the two.
+Don’t conflate the two.

 Quick Cap Rate Hack

 Here’s another quick, back-of-the-envelope way to eliminate properties based on cap rate: